 If you choose to go the more traditional "one HUB" route for your clients, simply hover over the Simple Template and select "Edit".

-Some content will already exist in the standard default HUB, and you can begin designing the HUB just as you would any other standard WordPress page.
+Some content already exists in the standard default START page, and you can begin designing the START page just as you would any other standard WordPress page.
 All of the WP-Client shortcodes and placeholders can be found by clicking the "Add Shortcode" button just above the Visual Editor toolbar.

 You can use these shortcodes to insert functionality such as the file uploader, a dynamic list of Portal Pages for the client, the private messaging system, etc.